CaptainDario/DaKanji-mobile/README.md

 In this section the features of the app are explained in more detail.
 ### Handwritten kanji recognition
 The user can draw a character in the UI and the app will predict which character was drawn.
 This prediction can than be opened in a dictionary of choice.
 A dictionary can be chosen in the settings.
-It is also possible to use a translation app or custom URL can be defined in the settings menu.</br>
+Those dictionaries include translation apps, app dictionaries and web dictionaries.</br>
-Currently around 3000 characters are supported.
+Currently around 6500+ characters are supported.
 All supported characters can be found [here](https://github.com/CaptainDario/DaKanji-Mobile/blob/main/assets/labels_CNN_kanji_only.txt).</br>

 ### Contributing
 All contributions are welcome! <br/>
 If you think you have a good idea how to improve this app feel free [to open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues).
-You can also join the [discord server](https://discord.gg/cYTcpFStbs) and stated your ideas there.
-After dicussing it you can implement it and open a PR. <br/>
+You can also join the [discord server](https://discord.gg/cYTcpFStbs) and state your ideas there.
+After dicussing it, it would be if you would implement it and open a PR. <br/>
 You found a bug?
 Please [open an issue](https://github.com/CaptainDario/DaKanji-Mobile/issues). <br/>